Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Fall Festivals in Venice

-Autumn is the season when Venetians have traditionally walked on water--and when I say that, I'm not referring to the acqua alta, or "high water," which occurs when tides and storms on the Adriatic cause flooding in low-lying areas of the city such as St. Mark's Square.
-Rather, I'm talking about two festivals in November:
+Autumn is the season when Venetians have traditionally walked on water--and when we say that, we aren't referring to the acqua alta, or "high water," which occurs when tides and storms on the Adriatic cause flooding in low-lying areas of the city such as St. Mark's Square.
+Rather, we're talking about two festivals in November:

 Nov.
 1: All Saints' Day